sweetlove56/groestlcoin/README.md

 Developers should expect to rework and resubmit patches if the code doesn't match the project's coding conventions or are controversial.

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/groestlcoin/groestlcoin/tags) are created regularly to indicate new official, stable release versions of Groestlcoin.
+The `master` branch is regularly built (see `doc/build-*.md` for instructions) and tested, but is not guaranteed to be completely stable.
+[Tags](https://github.com/groestlcoin/groestlcoin/tags) are created regularly from release branches to indicate new official, stable release versions of Groestlcoin Core.

 Development tips and tricks
 ---------------------------